-One day in Battambang, Cambodia, is most definitely not enough time, but that’s all many visitors with the Angkor temples on their mind schedule for this riverside city.
-Do our one day in Battambang itinerary, visiting the markets, pagodas and villages, and you might find yourself wanting to extend your stay.
+One day in Battambang, Cambodia, is most definitely not enough time, but that’s all many visitors with the Angkor temples on their mind schedule for this lovely, laidback, riverside city a 3-hour drive from Siem Reap.
+Do our one day in Battambang itinerary, visiting the markets, villages and pagodas, and you could find yourself wanting to extend your stay.

-As with Siem Reap – which visitors typically only allocate two days for when you need at least a week – one day in Battambang is nowhere near enough time to discover Cambodia’s second city.
-We spend three days in the charming riverside city that is Cambodia’s rice bowl on our Cambodia Culinary Tours and Travel and Food Writing and Photography Retreats.
+As with Siem Reap – which visitors typically only allocate 2-3 days to experience when you need a week – one day in Battambang is nowhere near enough time to discover Cambodia’s second city.
+Recently named a UNESCO City of Gastronomy (link to my story in The Guardian), Battambang boasts beautiful fresh produce, bustling markets and brilliant street food.

 One Day in Battambang Itinerary for a Perfect Day in Cambodia’s Rice Bowl